The Sunday Telegraph

-The Sunday Telegraph is a British broadsheet newspaper, first published on 5 February 1961 and published by the Telegraph Media Group, a division of Press Holdings.
+The Sunday Telegraph is a British broadsheet conservative newspaper, first published on 5 February 1961 by the Telegraph Media Group.
 It is the sister paper of The Daily Telegraph, also published by the Telegraph Media Group.
-The Sunday Telegraph was originally a separate operation with a different editorial staff, but since 2013 the Telegraph has been a seven-day operation.
+The Sunday Telegraph was originally a separate operation with different editorial staff, but since 2013 the Telegraph has been a seven-day operation.
 However, The Sunday Telegraph still has its own editor, different from that of The Daily Telegraph.